 Keep voices low

-Outside quiet hours, the campsite will naturally be lively, with families excitedly heading to and from activities & entertainment and enjoying the day together.
+Outside quiet hours, the campsite will naturally be lively, with families excitedly heading to and from activities and entertainment and enjoying the day together.

-If excessive noise from other campers is disrupting you family's sleep during quiet hours and you don't feel comfortable speaking to someone directly, you can message our team on Whatsapp on +1 555 832-7924 and we'll do our best to help.
+If excessive noise from other campers is disrupting your family's sleep during quiet hours and you don't feel comfortable speaking to someone directly, you can message the Camp Kindling team on WhatsApp on +1 555 832-7924 and we'll do our best to help.

 Car Parking

 Cars must be parked in the designated car park.
-Parking to your tent is never permitted- this is for health and safety reasons, including keeping emergency routes clear.
+Parking next to your tent is never permitted — this is for health and safety reasons, including keeping emergency routes clear.

-Even if you've been able to park next to your tent at other events and campsites, this isn't possible at Camp Kindling- and it won't change.
+Even if you've been able to park beside your tent at other events or campsites, this isn't possible at Camp Kindling — and it won't change.

 Tip: A camping trolley can be a lifesaver for getting family gear to the campsite.
-We also offer a porter service, who can wheel your things in a wheelbarrow for you, for a small fee.
+Camp Kindling also offers a porter service, who can wheel your things in a wheelbarrow for you, for a small fee.

-And a little parent hack we see all the time at Camp: trolleys can double up as a cosy portable bed for younger kids, pop in some bedding, add ear defenders, and they can snooze away while you enjoy the evening entertainment.
+And a little parent hack we see all the time: trolleys can double up as a cosy portable bed for younger kids — pop in some bedding, add ear defenders, and they can snooze away while you enjoy the evening entertainment.

 Gazebos and Electricity